dachiefjustice/vm-vulnlab/README.md

     - Create start/stop scripts (`/home/vagrant/start-nodegoat.sh` and `/home/vagrant/stop-nodegoat.sh` in this case).
 3. **Launch NodeGoat**: log into the VM's Virtualbox window (with `vagrant/vagrant` username/password), open a terminal and run `./start-nodegoat.sh`.
 This start script displays URLs to the running application and application's documentation, control-click to open them in the browser.
 Some applications might take a minute or two to finish setup the first time you launch them.
 4. **Use NodeGoat**: in the Kali VM, launch Firefox/Burp Suite/whatever tool and point it at the running application.
 5. **Stop NodeGoat**: when you're done using NodeGoat, open a terminal in the VM and run `$HOME/stop-nodegoat.sh`.
 Changes to the app are saved (if the app supports it).
-Then run `vagrant halt` from a shell in the cloned repo to stop the VM.
+Then run `vagrant halt` from VM host shell.

 ## Remove Vulnerable Applications
 You can also disable applications to reclaim VM disk space.
 Note that this will destroy all changes to the application, such as progress you've made hacking the app so far!